bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 ## What services do you provide today?
 What problems does your product solve?

 With Locale, users have the ability to get **hyperlocal insights about their assets within minutes**.
-We make this possible through various analyticL processes, like hex heat maps, trip analysis, comparison analysis (to analyze supply demand gaps) and so on.
+We make this possible through various analytical processes, like hex heat maps, trip analysis, comparison analysis (to analyze supply demand gaps) and so on.

 We provide for various use cases and a custom build based on requirements.
 Some of them include: